Classic Group Tours

 This morning, head to Beijing’s symbolic heart, Tiananmen Square and into the sprawling magnificence of the Forbidden City where you will find a complex full of imperial treasures.
 Enjoy the afternoon at leisure.
 An evening of Chinese acrobatics rounds off the day.

 This morning is dedicated to China’s most iconic sight – the Great Wall.
 There is no better way to appreciate both the sheer magnificence of the wall itself and the dramatic scenery that surrounds it than by taking a fascinating walk along it.
-Also visit the Jade Factory, then relax in the idyllic gardens of the Summer Palace as you explore traditional Chinese landscapes and view exquisite architecture.
-This evening, you may wish to join an optional Kung Fu show.
+Also visit a jade factory, then relax in the idyllic gardens of the Summer Palace as you explore traditional Chinese landscapes and view exquisite architecture.
+This evening, you may wish to join an optional kung fu show.

-Fly to Xian, the historic former capital and take a stroll on the beautifully preserved 14th Century city wall.
-Tonight, feast on traditional Shui Jiao dumplings before a performance of Tang Dynasty dancing.
+Fly to Xian, the historic former capital and take a stroll on the beautifully preserved 14th-century city wall.
+Tonight, feast on traditional Shui Jiao dumplings before watching a performance of Tang Dynasty dancing.